Prison education: Asia

 Prison education in Japan can be traced back to at least 1871, when practical ethics lectures were introduced into a prison in Tokyo.
 Reading and writing classes began being implemented into the prison system on a larger scale by 1881.
 By the late 1880s, it was believed that ethics classes were the most important form of education for prisoners, and by the 1890s, education was considered one of the most important issues of the prison system.
 In 1910, prison law in Japan ordered education be given to all juvenile inmates, and to any adult inmate deemed to have a need.
 Regulations stipulated two to four hours per day be set aside for education.
 In 1952, correspondence courses were introduced into all prisons, and in 1955, a high school was established at Matsumoto juvenile prison for juvenile inmates who had not completed their compulsory education.
 As of 2018, it is still the country's only high school in prison, and male prisoners nationwide can be transferred there on request.

 Changes were made to the prison system in China in the 1920s, following the establishment of the Republic of China.
-Resulting from criticism of the lack of education for inmates at the time, there was a shift in the prison system away from religious and moral teaching, to intellectual education and hard labour as the primary means of rehabilitation.
+Resulting from criticism of the lack of education for inmates at the time, there was a shift in the prison system away from religious and moral teaching to intellectual education and hard labour as the primary means of rehabilitation.
 Authorities took considerable effort to develop an effective and diverse educational curriculum.
 As well as teaching literacy and arithmetic, classes also included music and composition, popular ethics, Confucianism and patriotic and political doctrine; the teaching of party doctrine increased significantly in the 1930s.
-In 1981, the People's Republic of China incorporated prison education into its national education program, significantly increasing access for inmates.
+In 1981, the People's Republic of China incorporated prison education into its national education programme, significantly increasing access for inmates.

 In India, reports showing the need for prison education were being made as early as the 19th century, however, the country's prisons focused mostly on punitive measures.
-In 1983, while general and vocational programs were in place, they were considered to be understaffed and underfunded, and the types of vocational training offered were outdated.
+In 1983, while general and vocational programmes were in place, they were considered to be understaffed and underfunded, and the types of vocational training offered were outdated.
 Indira Gandhi National Open University (IGNOU) is considered to play a major role in prison education in India, becoming the country's first university to operate a study centre in prison at Tihar Jail in 1994.
-By 2010, IGNOU had 52 prison study centres with approximately 1,500 students; several other universities were also running educational programs in India's prisons.
+By 2010, IGNOU had 52 prison study centres with approximately 1,500 students; several other universities were also running educational programmes in India's prisons.
 Enrollments remained relatively low, however, as only fee-paying students were permitted to undertake courses.
 In 2010, IGNOU collaborated with the Ministry of Home Affairs to begin offering free education to inmates.